 The performance_data presented represents past performance.
 Past performance is no guarantee of future results and current performance may be results and current performance may be lower or higher than the performance quoted.
 An investment in a sub-account will fluctuate in value to reflect the value of the sub-account's underlying portfolio and, when redeemed, may be worth more or less than original cost.
-Performance does not reflect our applied contract level or reflect any applicable contract-level or certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account invests.
+Performance does not reflect any applicable contract layed or reflect any applicable contract-level or certain participant-level charges, or any redemption fees imposed by an underlying collective trust or other investment vehicle in which the sub-account invests.
 These charges, if included, would otherwise reduce the total return for a participant's account.
-Performance information current to the most recent month-end is available on our website myplan.johnhancock.com.
+Performance information current to the mast process month and is available on our most recent month-end is available on our website myplan.johnhancock.com.